 Also please bare in mind that I am more documentary, candid photographer and that is where my strength lies, if you have a big long list of shots that you want then you won’t get the best from me.
 This leads me on to…

 I feel people have a bit of a love hate relationship with group shots; on the one hand you want to make sure you get those all important photos of you and your family but equally you don’t want to spend ages standing in a line plastering a smile on your face.
 They also take time, time away from you spending it with your loved ones having fun.
 That’s why I suggest if you do want some group shots you keep the list to between 5-8.
 Also remember that unless you don’t speak to anyone thought out the whole day I will probably capture you with friends and family but in a much more relaxed and natural photograph.
 Here are some ideas of groups shots:

 Bride, groom and immediate family (parents, siblings, their partners and children)

 Bride, groom and grandparents

 Groom and groomsmen

-One thing to help speed up the group shots is a family member or friend who can help round people up for me - someone with a loud and/or bossy tone is ideal!
+To help speed up the group shots it would be great if there is a family member or friend who can help round people up for me - someone with a loud and/or bossy tone is ideal!